 Many organizations pursue or respond to a disruptive new market force without anticipating the impending “punch”.
 As Yogi Berra once said, “If you don’t know where you are going, you’ll end up someplace else.”
 Blockbuster, Kodak, Myspace … each had a plan but failed to adapt when the marketplace around them changed.
 In today’s business environment, the pace of disruption is rapidly increasing, and it’s not going to stop anytime soon.
 You’re either disrupting or being disrupted; there is no in between.

-As the world continues to accelerate, business leaders will need a better strategic framework to respond to the inevitable – unpredictability and the unknown.
+As the world continues to slow to a grinding halt due to COVID-19, business leaders will need a better strategic framework to respond to the inevitable – unpredictability and the unknown.
 They can look to what some might consider an unlikely, or unexpected, source – the military – for guidance on how to proceed.
 After all military leaders are experts when it comes to dealing with unpredictability and the unknown.

 Today, VUCA can help business leaders build awareness and readiness based on volatility, uncertainty, complexity and ambiguity – conditions that can be easily identified in any environment.
 Among its proponents is Paul Polman, the CEO of consumer giant Unilever.
 The VUCA framework can help you devise a plan that best addresses the frustrations and challenges associated with each of those categories.
 It boils down to two questions: